hu-ximing/chat-server/README.md

 ./mvnw spring-boot:run
 ```

-It could take a while when you run it for the first time, since it will resolve and download dependencies.
+It can take a while when you run it for the first time, since maven would resolve and download dependencies.

 Alternatively, run the program using jar file